flexera-public/policy_templates/cost/google/unutilized_ip_addresses/README.md

 ### What it does

-Checks Google for Unutilized IP Addresses.
+Checks Google for Unutilized IP Addresses and deletes them after approval.

 ### Cloud Management Required Permissions/Google Required Permissions
 - Cloud Management - The `credential_viewer`, `observer` roles